aswaro/hello-world/README.md

 # hello-world
 First Git Repository
-This is a branch that allows readand edits.
+This is a branch that allows read and edits.